All Episodes

 At the time, we hadn't yet exposed Russia Gate.

-Um every time you and I talk about something, I would ask our viewers to put it in the place and time that it occurred and then look at it from that lens through the present day, because that's how you have to view the case that Igor Danchenkov is being prosecuted for.
+And every time you and I talk about something, I would ask our viewers to put it in the place and time that it occurred and then look at it from that lens through the present day, because that's how you have to view the case that Igor Danchenkov is being prosecuted for.

-It's that he lied then and were able to prove it, and it was materially altering to a significant portion of an ongoing investigation.
+It's that he lied then and we're able to prove it, and it was materially altering to a significant portion of an ongoing investigation.

-It didn't alter the FBI's investigation in a major way because of that lie, and so he would not be guilty of that type of charge.
+It didn't alter the FBI's investigation in a major way because of that lie.

 But what John Durham is laying out is a completely separate case.

-So in that instance, yes, it makes the FBI look I don't I don't want to say like suckers, but makes them look almost a victim as you put it, but you have to look at it in the entire light.
+So in that instance, yes, it makes the FBI look, I don't want to say like suckers, but makes them look almost the victim, as you put it.

 Fascinating.